-Critical aspects of the joint proposal for a statewide Auction Process, are explained in the next section.
+Critical aspects of the joint proposal for a statewide Auction Process are explained in the next section.
 Section III explains how the EDCs' joint proposal is best suited to meet the objectives of the Auction Process.
 Section IV provides additional details regarding the conduct of the Auctions.
-Section V closes by providing a list of material changes made by the EDCs compared to last year's approved Auction Process.
+Section V closes by providing a list of material changes the EDCs are proposing in this filing as compared to last year's approved Auction Process.

 II.
-OVERVIEW OF THE EDCS' PROPOSAL FOR THE 2022 AUCTIONS
+OVERVIEW OF THE EDCS' PROPOSAL FOR THE 2023 BGS AUCTIONS

 The EDCs have again worked together to develop a detailed proposal for the competitive bidding process to procure BGS Supply that builds on the experience of prior BGS Auctions.
-The EDCs' proposal for the BGS competitive bidding process for the supply period beginning June 1, 2022 ("2022 Auctions") is summarized below.
+The EDCs' proposal for the BGS competitive bidding process for the supply period beginning June 1, 2023 ("2023 BGS Auctions") is summarized below.